 Whether it’s fast food, soda, or just to-go snacks, the foods you consume by default while out on the road can leave your body, mind, and budget much worse for wear.

-Luckily, with just a bit of forethought and preparation, it’s possible for even the most notorious snackers to stay healthy while on a road.
+Luckily, with just a bit of forethought and preparation, even the most notorious snackers can stay healthy while on the road.

 To help you get the wheels rolling, check out this list of the best healthy road trip snacks around.